ItaloBorrelli/advent-of-code/README.md

 ## Initialize day

 To get a day started, run `init_day.sh YYYY DD`.
 Or `cp .env.example .env` and set the `YEAR` and/or `DATE` value in there.
 It could be helpful to only set the year and run with the day parameter.
 In other words, set `export YEAR=20YY` in `.env` then run `init_day.sh DD`.
-With no day or year set, the current day and will be used, which is useful when doing the challenges on a daily basis.
+With no day or year set, the current day and year will be used, which is useful when doing the challenges on a daily basis in December.

-This creates `input.txt`, `test-answers.txt` and `test-input.txt` files in `inputs/YYYY/DD`, copies a template day as `src/AOC/Y${YYYY}/Day${DD}.hs` and offers recommendations on what to do next so that it is runnable through `stack run -- -d YYYYDD` and `stack test --test-arguments="--match=/AoC/YYYYDD/"`, which are also provided as scripts.
+This creates `input.txt`, `test-answers.txt` and `test-input.txt` files in `inputs/YYYY/DD`, copies a template day as `src/AOC/Y${YYYY}/Day${DD}.hs` and adds lines to `Main.hs` and `Spec.hs` so that it is runnable through `stack run -- -d YYYYDD` and `stack test --test-arguments="--match=/AoC/YYYYDD/"`, which are also provided as scripts.

+After that, run `stack build`.
+You can then put your inputs in the files and start working on the problem.

 NOTE: The input files are not tracked, as requested by Eric Wastl on the [Advent of Code about page](https://adventofcode.com/about) (see "Can I copy/redistribute part of Advent of Code?").